gatsbyjs/gatsby/docs/blog/2017-10-16-making-website-building-fun/index.md

 now, that's far too hard to do and
 [most sites fail at it](/blog/2017-09-13-why-is-gatsby-so-fast/).

-We’ll make website building fun by creating higher-level components and design tools that allow us to more easily express our intent.
+We'll make website building fun by creating higher-level components and design tools that allow us to more easily express our intent.

 We'll make the web fast again through efforts like `gatsby-image` where we